kalisio/kontrol/README.md

 **A controller that monitor and fix your Docker-based microservices infrastructure.**

 kontrol is a very lightweight application you can run as a Docker container or a Docker Swarm service.
-It runs requests against a set of resources (containers or services) to determine whether that resources are operating normally (a.k.a. health check).
+It runs requests against a set of resources (containers or services) to determine whether those resources are operating normally (a.k.a. health check).
 Whenever a health check fails, it can launch commands against the Docker API in order to heal the infrastructure.

 kontrol includes [Slack](https://slack.com/) notifications using [Incoming Webhook](https://api.slack.com/messaging/webhooks).
 Insert the webhook URL into your environment and enable the Slack integration.
 Anytime a healthcheck fails, the channel that you specified on Slack will receive a message.